zejyun6018/superquerywise-ai/README.md

    The Pipeline in `core.py` first checks Redis cache and Qdrant vector database for existing semantic parse results; if missing or insufficient, it calls the VLLM API to perform semantic analysis and sub-question decomposition.

 3. **Sub-question Classification & Routing**
-   Each decomposed sub-question is asynchronously routed to appropriate search modules based on its `query_sources` property: Spec vector search, FAQ vector search, Graph database query, or verified component lookup.
+   Each decomposed sub-question contains a property `query_sources` that indicates the appropriate data source(s) for answering it, such as:
+   - Spec vector search
+   - FAQ vector search
+   - Graph database query (using MCP architecture)
+   - Verified component lookup (future extension)

+   This process implements a **Retrieval-Augmented Generation (RAG)** paradigm:
+   The system retrieves relevant knowledge snippets from multiple sources (vector DBs, graph DB, verified components) to augment the language model's generation capability, enabling more accurate and grounded answers.

 4. **Answer Aggregation**
-   After all queries return results, the Pipeline uses the VLLM API to merge sub-answers into a final response.
+   After all queries return results, the Pipeline uses the VLLM API to merge sub-answers into a final response, effectively performing generation conditioned on retrieved documents.

 5. **Streaming Response**
    The backend supports Server-Sent Events (SSE) streaming responses to allow Open WebUI to display answers token-by-token in real time.